 If treatment is successful, scaling and planing may have many benefits.
 The main benefit of scaling and root planing is the reduction in pocket depth.
-When pockets exceed 3mm in depth, it is difficult for patient to properly remove bacterial plaque.
+When pockets exceed 3 mm in depth, it is difficult for patient to properly remove bacterial plaque.
 This increases the risk that periodontal disease will increase and the pockets will get deeper.
-As the pockets deepen, more bacteria are able to colonize, causing a chronic inflammatory response by the body which further damages gingival and bone tissue.
-This all eventually leads to tooth loss If the gums are very swollen from the periodontal infection, the scaling and root planing will help reduce that inflammation and make the pockets shallower.
+As the pockets deepen, more bacteria are able to grow, causing a chronic inflammatory response by the body which further damages gingival and bone tissue.
+This all eventually leads to tooth loss.
+If the gums are very swollen from the periodontal infection, the scaling and root planing will help reduce that inflammation and make the pockets shallower.
 The patient then takes over with good brushing and flossing.
 This may be all that is needed.
 Remember that the real treatment for periodontal disease is provided by the patient and that is good brushing and flossing.
-Scaling and root planing may make the mouth more esthetically pleasing, and should reduce bad breath caused from food particles and bacteria in the oral cavity.
+Scaling and root planing may also reduce bad breath caused from food particles and bacteria in the oral cavity.
 Superficial stains on the teeth will be removed during scaling and planing, adding an extra bonus to the procedures.

 Lebanon NH • Hanover NH • Lyme NH • Woodstock VT • Norwich VTWhite River Junction VT